danielj0nes/BreakBuddy/README.md

 The character cycles between different facial expressions and animations (gradually increasing from lower to higher intrusiveness), which represent the time elapsed until a break should be taken.
 The break interval timer can be flexibly set by the user (default 60 minutes).

-## To do
+## To do / in progress
 * Work on break timers functionality
-* Tracking behaviour, such as resetting the interval timer when no activity is detected after `x` amount of time.
+* Tracking behaviour in conjunction with timers
+* CSS theme for character creation screen
+* Build on intrusiveness levels e.g., what happens after `x` minutes

 ## Done
 * Parse character resources via `character_scraper.py`
-* Finish character customisation functionality
+* Character customisation functionality and complete character personalisation screen
-* Started Electron app development - user can cycle between character hair type and hair colour.
-This functionality is shown in `render.js`.
-* Work on displaying the character outside of the tool
+* Character is displayed outside of the tool when activated
+* Input logging (for timer resets)
+* Tray icon display - for when the Break Buddy is active, character creation can be re-opened via tray icon

 ## character_scraper.py
 * This file builds requests to iteratively create and save animated characters - used within the app for character customisation